-Engaging Schools offers occasional research papers that extend learning in the field.
+Engaging Schools offers occasional white papers that extend learning in the field.

 Embedding Social and Emotional Learning in High School Classrooms presents our classroom-based framework for using students’ mindsets as an entry point for teaching four broad student skill sets – self-awareness, self-management, social efficacy, and academic efficacy – in ways that are developmentally appropriate, culturally responsive, and academically relevant to high school students.
 It includes a wide set of skills we call Learning and Life Competencies.

 By Carol Miller Lieber and Michele Tissiere with Sarah Bialek, funded by the NoVo Foundation

 Conditions and Considerations for Effective Development and Implementation of Personal Opportunity Plans by the Commonwealth, Districts, and Schools contributes to the movement to shift from standards-based to supports-based reform that provides necessary resources so that every student has the opportunity to learn, succeed in school, and craft a productive future with the support of counselors, teachers, and personal advocates.
 Personal Opportunity Plans (POPs) create a set of systems and structures for supporting students at every step along their path toward a satisfying and successful future.

 By Carol Miller Lieber, produced with support from the Nellie Mae Education Foundation, the National Opportunity to Learn Campaign, and the Schott Foundation for Public Education.